alankritamishra/Covid19tweetsentimentanalysis/README.md

 # Covid19 tweet sentiment analysis
-N this notebook we'll study the tweets on covid-19 and also perform Sentiment analysis so sit back to enjoy the power of BERT transformer
+In this notebook we'll study the tweets on covid-19 and also perform Sentiment analysis so sit back to enjoy the power of BERT transformer